-Vitamin A, Vitamin C with Bioflavonoids, and Complete Vitamin E are all powerful antioxidants.
+Vitamin A, Vitamin C with Bioflavonoids, and Complete Vitamin E are potent antioxidants.
 Our medical maverick put his patients on high doses of:

 While many medical professionals are reluctant to put patients on high doses of vitamin A for fear of toxicity, our medical maverick argued that the toxicity did not come from plant-based vitamin A. Discuss this with your healthcare provider.

-However, it is noted that vitamin C must be broad spectrum; that is, from certified organic plants, so bioflavonoids and other important plant nutrients are ingested along with the ascorbic acid that many of us know as vitamin C.
+However, it is noted that vitamin C must be broad-spectrum; from certified organic plants, bioflavonoids and other essential plant nutrients are ingested along with the ascorbic acid that many of us know as vitamin C.

-Vitamin E : complete and natural with selenium, vitamin E supplements that contain four forms of tocopherols and four forms of tocotrienols (the complete natural complex) and natural selenium.
+Vitamin E: complete and natural with selenium, vitamin E supplements that contain four forms of tocopherols and four forms of tocotrienols (the whole natural complex) and natural selenium.

-It is very important for cancer patients, but many products sold in pharmacies and even health food stores are too low in this important trace mineral.
+It is essential for cancer patients, but many products sold in pharmacies and even health food stores are too low in this vital trace mineral.

-Also, the body does not have receptors for synthetic selenium (Na Selenate) or synthetic Vitamin E (dl-alpha tocopherol), and these forms are not good for cancer patients or anyone else.
+Also, the body does not have receptors for synthetic selenium (Na Selenite) or synthetic Vitamin E (dl-alpha-tocopherol).
+These forms are not suitable for cancer patients or anyone else.

-Of course, it is always very important to check with your healthcare provider before starting any new exercise or diet regimen.
+Of course, it is always essential to check with your healthcare provider before starting any new exercise or diet regimen.